OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 - **Username**: root
 - **Password**: opennebula

-Note that SSH access to the root account has been disable.
+Note that SSH access to the root account has been disabled.